347-600-5222

 • Bread with alpine honey and butter.

-• Hot chocolate (cioccolata calda): Thick, almost pudding-like, perfect for snowy mornings.
+• Hot chocolate (cioccolata calda): Thick and perfect for snowy mornings.

 Southern Italy: Simplicity and Freshness